ventuals/ventuals-contracts/docs/ARCHITECTURE.md

 - **vHYPE**: Fully transferable ERC20 which serves as a claim to the underlying principal HYPE.
 - **StakingVault**: Holds HYPE natively staked with validators.
-- **GenesisVaultManager**: Manages the StakingVault during the genesis raise before HIP-3 mainnet deployment.
-- **EpochVaultManager**: Manages the StakingVault once epochs begin.
-Handles deposits, withdrawals, and rollovers.
-Used for epochs only.
+- **StakingVaultManager**: Manages the StakingVault.
+Handles deposits, withdrawals, minting and burning of vHYPE, and enforces the minimum stake requirement (currently 500k HYPE).
-- **StakingYieldDistributor**: Distributes Ventuals exchange revenue (in USDC) to vHYPE stakers once epochs begin.
-Used for epochs only.
 - **RoleRegistry**: Centralizes role-based access control across the protocol.

 ## Access Control